RicardoR002/EyeColorChanger/README.md

 ## Requirements

-See `requirements.txt` for a complete list of dependencies.
+- Python packages: See `requirements.txt` for a complete list of dependencies
+- System packages: See `packages.txt` for required system libraries